conradoqg/smart-organisms/README.md

 ## Goals

-The goal of this nano project was to understand how much I could to improve the smart rockets project from Daniel Shiffman.
+The goal of this nano project was to understand how much I could do to improve the smart rockets project from Daniel Shiffman.

 To achieve that I created the following list of improvements:
 1. Make the canvas larger so it can be more interesting, especially when dealing with performance improvements;